dfadev/sequelize-markup/README.md

 # sequelize-markup

-This is a Babel plugin that transpiles ident aware markup into a [Sequelize](http://docs.sequelizejs.com/) configuration and model definition.
+This is a Babel plugin that transpiles indent aware markup into a [Sequelize](http://docs.sequelizejs.com/) configuration and model definition.

 ## Features: